 Now I’m not affiliated in any way with Shaklee.
 I don’t sell it, and I don’t even use any of their products other than this one (as you’ll find out in 2 weeks, I just use vinegar and baking soda for most of my cleaning).
 I’m a big fan of the Basic H though.
 If you go looking for it, try to find an independent distributor in your area to purchase from.
 It’s important to support families and stay-at-home-moms who are trying to earn income this way.
-(If you’re in the GR, MI area, I’ll connect you with my friend.
-She’d appreciate it!)
+Here’s my friend’s site if you don’t have your own distributor.

 A bottle of Basic H2 costs around $12 or so, which sounds expensive until I tell you that I’ve had my bottle for over two years, and it’s made dozens of refills of foaming soap, countless containers of wipes, come camping and protected our family from pesky mosquitoes through three summers.
 That’s a bang for your buck!